JuliaIO/HDF5.jl/README.md

 close(file)
 ```

-For HDF5 users coming from other languages, Julia's high-level wrapper providing a dictionary-like interface may be of particular interest.
+For HDF5 users coming from other languages, Julia's high-level wrapper providing a dictionary-like interface may be of interest.
 This is demonstrated with the "plain" (unformatted) HDF5 interface:

 ```julia
 using HDF5